 A modified emergetic ecological footprint model is proposed to evaluate the ecological security status in Beijing.
 The results show that Beijing is in the state of ecological deficit and sub-security all the year round, which is consistent with the previous results of Yang and Zhang [10,14].
-In comparison, we increase the consideration of ecological occupation of water consumption, ecological carrying capacity of water resources and pollution absorption function, and the water resources security situation in Beijing is also that the consumption is greater than the carrying capacity all year round.
-Therefore, the ecological pressure calculated in this paper is slightly higher in value (Table 2), which also reflects the tension between supply and demand of water resources in Beijing.
-Water resources have become a key issue affecting the social and economic development of Beijing.
+In comparison, we increase the consideration of ecological occupation of water consumption, ecological carrying capacity of water resources and pollution absorption function.
+The water resources security situation in Beijing also shows that the consumption is greater than the carrying capacity all year round.
+Therefore, the ecological pressure calculated in this paper is slightly high (Table 2), which reflects the tension between supply and demand of water resources in Beijing.
+Water scarcity has become a key issue affecting the social and economic development of Beijing.
 From 2005 to 2017, the energy consumption footprint accounted for more than 50% of the total footprint.
-The development of new energy is one of the important ways for the future energy reform in Beijing.
+The development of new energy is one alternative for the future energy in Beijing.
 The promotion of new energy vehicles and transformation technologies such as using electricity and gas to replace coal in heat supply will reduce the energy consumption appropriately.

-Daxing and Shunyi have the highest per capita emergy ecological deficit.
-Daxing is a typical industrial development area with a great energy consumption, and the EEF is in the forefront of all administrative regions.
+Daxing and Shunyi have the highest per capita emergetic ecological deficit.
+Daxing is a typical industrial development area with great energy consumption, and the EEF is in the forefront of all administrative regions.
 Shunyi is a typical agricultural development area with good environment.
 Chaobai River flowing through this area is also of the best water quality in Beijing.
-However, Shunyi has a high per capita ecological deficit, which reflects the high degree of people's consumption of resources here.
+However, Shunyi has a high per capita ecological deficit, which reflects the high degree of people's consumption of resources.
 There may exist obvious waste and overuse of resources.
 Therefore, it is necessary to strengthen the popular science education on environment protection and resource conservation in Shunyi, and increase the awareness of environmental protection and resource conservation of Shunyi citizens, so as to reduce the burden of environmental bearing pressure in Shunyi.